 Proactive news headlines including International Graphite, CuFe Ltd, Lincoln Minerals and Incannex Healthcare

-- International Graphite Ltd (ASX:IG6) has made its third graphite discovery 500 metres south of the existing mineral resource at the Springdale Graphite Project in Western Australia.
+- International Graphite Ltd IG has made its third graphite discovery 500 metres south of the existing mineral resource at the Springdale Graphite Project in Western Australia.
 Click here

-- Positive results from Incannex Healthcare Ltd (ASX:IHL, NASDAQ:IXHL)’s ongoing Australian Phase II Psi-GAD1 study would represent a significant catalyst for the company, according to Edison Investment Research.
+- Positive results from Incannex Healthcare Ltd (IHLIXHL's ongoing Australian Phase II Psi-GAD1 study would represent a significant catalyst for the company, according to Edison Investment Research.
 Click here

-- Lindian Resources Ltd (ASX:LIN) has completed a tranche two payment of US$7.5 million, as part of its agreement to acquire the Kangankunde Rare Earths Project in Malawi.
+- Lindian Resources Ltd LIN has completed a tranche two payment of US$7.5 million, as part of its agreement to acquire the Kangankunde Rare Earths Project in Malawi.
 Click here

-- White Rock Minerals Ltd (ASX:WRM, OTCQX:WRMCF) has received acceptances for about $426,000 in an entitlement offer, resulting in over six million fully paid ordinary shares being issued today.
+- White Rock Minerals Ltd (WRMWRMCF has received acceptances for about $426,000 in an entitlement offer, resulting in over six million fully paid ordinary shares being issued today.
 Click here

-- Island Pharmaceuticals Ltd (ASX:ILA) has received feedback from the US Food and Drug Administration (FDA) on its Investigational New Drug (IND) application for the ISLA-101 Phase 2a PEACH clinical trial.
+- Island Pharmaceuticals Ltd ILA has received feedback from the US Food and Drug Administration (FDA) on its Investigational New Drug (IND) application for the ISLA-101 Phase 2a PEACH clinical trial.
 Click here

-- Bellevue Gold Ltd (ASX:BGL) has wrapped up its share purchase plan (SPP), which closed at 5pm (AWST) last Friday.
+- Bellevue Gold Ltd BGL has wrapped up its share purchase plan (SPP), which closed at 5pm (AWST) last Friday.
 Click here

-- Imugene Ltd (ASX:IMU, OTC:IUGNF) has made several presentations, including an oral abstract and several poster sessions, on the company’s HER-Vaxx and CF33 technologies at the ASCO Gastrointestinal Cancers Symposium currently being held in San Francisco, US.
+- Imugene Ltd (IMUIUGNF has made several presentations, including an oral abstract and several poster sessions, on the company's HER-Vaxx and CF33 technologies at the ASCO Gastrointestinal Cancers Symposium currently being held in San Francisco, US.
 Click here

-- Catalina Resources Ltd (ASX:CTN) has tapped Michael Busbridge to replace outgoing technical director Davide Bosio, who resigned due to other professional commitments.
+- Catalina Resources Ltd CTN has tapped Michael Busbridge to replace outgoing technical director Davide Bosio, who resigned due to other professional commitments.
 Click here

 - Aruma Resources Ltd - Aruma Resources Ltd appoints new managing director to advance its portfolio of lithium and gold.
 Click here